 2 | Close the environment after usage |

-Note the environment must be closed to release resources when it is no longer needed.
+Always close the environment to release resources when finished.

 instance when it starts up and close it when it exits.